-Bookkeeping is a lesser known side hustle that pays well and is always in huge demand.
-As per Glassdoor, the average salary for a full-time bookkeeper is $39,788 and expected to go up to $105k per year for experienced bookkeepers.
+Bookkeeping is a lesser-known side hustle that pays well and is always in huge demand.
+As per Glassdoor, the average salary for a full-time bookkeeper is $39,788 and is expected to go up to $105k per year for experienced bookkeepers.

 If you’ve been considering working for yourself and want to do something that utilizes your skills but is wary of scams…

 Let’s discuss Bookkeeping, and what can one expect to do as a Bookkeeper?

 A bookkeeper is someone who is responsible for recording financial transactions – handling tasks such as recording sales, expenses, accounts payable, and accounts receivable.

 Think of them as the Marie Kondo of accounting!
 They organize all the figures into a format that is useful for the accountant.

 Many confuse this job for an accountant, whose job is to interpret /analyze financial data and offer strategic business and tax advice.
 Simply, accountants are a level up from bookkeepers.

 Frankly speaking, bookkeeping isn’t as techy or sophisticated as it sounds.
 It doesn’t have to be scary.

 Even if you have zero accounting skills, no prior experience, no CPA or accounting degree you can become a work-at-home bookkeeper.